soundsfromsound/soundsfromsound/README.md

 👋 Hi, I’m soundsfromsound.
 Welcome to my GitHub.
 I am a composer, sound designer, and educator based in Boston, MA.

 I use LilyPond to engrave my compositions and you'll find my code snippets here, as well as various configuration files.
-I also will be uploading full perusal scores.
+I also will be uploading my full scores for perusal.

 📫 You can contact me here --> soundsfromsound at gmail dot com.